top of page

 To understand what’s happening, let’s clarify some key terms.

-- Assessed value is the valuation assigned to your property by the county’s assessment office for the purpose of taxation.
-It’s often based on various property characteristics like size, location, and condition.
-However, it doesn’t reflect the actual amount you’d get if you were to sell your property today.
+• Assessed value is the valuation assigned to your property by the county’s assessment office for taxation purposes.
+It often considers various property characteristics like size, location, and condition.
+However, it doesn’t reflect the actual amount you’d receive if you were to sell your property today.

-- Fair market value, on the other hand, is the price at which your property would sell on the open market.
-With the recent reassessment, the goal is to bring the assessed value closer to your property’s actual fair market value, reflecting what it would realistically sell for in today’s market.
+• Fair market value, on the other hand, is the price your property would achieve on the open market.
+With the recent reassessment, the goal is to bring the assessed value closer to your property’s fair market value.
+This reflects what it would realistically sell for in today’s market.

 What is the Common Level Ratio (CLR)?

-The Common Level Ratio (CLR) is a critical concept when discussing property assessments.
-It is a calculation that compares the assessed value of a property to its fair market value.
-The CLR helps determine whether properties are being assessed accurately and uniformly across a county.
+The Common Level Ratio (CLR) is a critical concept in property assessments.
+It compares the assessed value of a property to its fair market value.
+The CLR helps determine whether properties are assessed accurately and uniformly across a county.

 Why is the Reassessment Happening?

 Lackawanna County’s last reassessment was in 1968.
-Since then, property values have fluctuated considerably, and many properties have become severely under or over-assessed.
-If the county had continued with the outdated 1968 values, it would have resulted in unfair tax burdens on property owners.
+Since then, property values have fluctuated considerably.
+Many properties have become severely under or over-assessed.
+If the county had stuck with the outdated 1968 values, it would have created unfair tax burdens on property owners.
 Some paid too much, while others paid too little.

-In fact, in 2022, a lawsuit was filed by three taxpayers against Lackawanna County, seeking to compel the county to conduct a reassessment.
-The plaintiffs argued that the old assessments violated the Uniformity Clause of the Pennsylvania Constitution, creating disparities in property tax burdens.
-However, the lawsuit was placed on hold after the county entered into an agreement with Tyler Technologies, Inc., to conduct a countywide reassessment.
+In fact, in 2022, a lawsuit was filed by three taxpayers against Lackawanna County.
+They sought to compel the county to conduct a reassessment.
+The plaintiffs argued that old assessments violated the Uniformity Clause of the Pennsylvania Constitution, creating disparities in property tax burdens.
+Ultimately, the lawsuit was placed on hold after the county entered into an agreement with Tyler Technologies, Inc. to conduct a countywide reassessment.

-Had the county not entered into this agreement, the lawsuit would have continued, and based on similar cases in other counties, such as Washington County, the court would have most likely compelled Lackawanna County to perform the reassessment.
-Washington County, in 2015, also faced a similar lawsuit, which ultimately led to a court order mandating a countywide reassessment.
-Washington County also used Tyler Technologies as their vendor for this reassessment, which aimed to address outdated assessments and bring the county’s property values into alignment with market realities.
+Had the county not reached this agreement, the lawsuit would have continued.
+Based on similar cases in other counties, such as Washington County, a court would likely have ordered Lackawanna County to perform the reassessment.
+Washington County faced a similar lawsuit in 2015, which ultimately resulted in a court-mandated reassessment.

 What Will Happen to My Taxes?